inmo-jang/space-simulator-doc/docs/source/index.rst

 =============================

-Welcome to the official documentation for **SPADE** (Swarm Planning And Decision Evaluation) Simulator.
+Welcome to the official documentation for **SPADE** (Swarm Planning And Decision-making Evaluation) Simulator.
 This simulator is designed to facilitate research and development in swarm robotics and decentralized decision-making.
 Below are the key features of the SPADE simulator: